mazetoken/miners/README.md

 _v.4.0_

-We use Mist miner but prepared for mining Maze
+We use Mist miner but prepared for mining Maze.
+You can also download Mist miner and dSLP miner from [here](https://github.com/mazetoken/workflow)

 ### Prepare your Electron Cash SLP desktop wallet for mining